 Habitat: Canadian Mayflower grows from branching rhizomes by which the plant can vegetatively spread.
 It prefers rich loose moist soils and partial shade.
 High heat and dry soils to be avoided.
 It has a wide range of habitats, from moist to mesic open woods to swamp hummocks.
 It can be a dominant understory species in northern forests.

-Names: Recent work by the Angiosperm Phylogeny Group (APG III classification system) has removed this genus from the Liliaceae family and placed it in the Asparagaceae, subfamily Nolinoideae.
-That subfamily name is a replacement for the more general Ruscaceae family.
+Names: Recent work by the Angiosperm Phylogeny Group (APG III classification system) has removed the 6-tepaled species of this genus from the Liliaceae family and placed them in the Ruscaceae family.
 The genus name Maianthemum which is made up from two Greek words, Maios for 'May' and anthemon for 'blossom' together meaning "May flower".
 The species name, canadense refers to "of Canada" where it is found throughout most provinces.

 An older scientific name is Unifolium canadense.
 The author name for the plant classification - ‘Desf.’ refers to René Louiche Desfontaines (1750-1833), French Botanist who had his own herbarium, wrote Flora Atlantica, became director of the Museum National d’Histoire Naturelle, a founder of the Institut de France and was president of the Academy of Sciences.
 Two genera are named for him.